 That said, it’s smooth and eager, plus the five-speed gearbox benefits from a slick action, giving easy access to all the available power.
 Unfortunately, the Ibiza isn’t quite as good to drive as the Fiesta or Mazda, but it’s still very composed, just like the Polo it’s based on.
 The steering is well weighted and there’s plenty of grip, although it lacks the fun factor of its rivals.

 One of the key benefits of the car is its running costs, with road tax setting you back only £30 a year.
 And while we haven’t yet had the chance to run a representative check on fuel consumption, SEAT’s claim of 57.6mpg means we shouldn’t have to make too many trips to the petrol station.

 And then there’s the price.
 At £14,620, the Ibiza looks decent value for a car that packs many desirable features, such as sat-nav, alloys, air-con and a leather-trimmed steering wheel.
 Oh, and a Samsung Galaxy A3 mobile phone – yes, really.
-The only glaring omission is a DAB radio.

 We’ve also opted for the £150 Blue Pack that adds coloured accents to the wheels, door mirror housings and grille surround, plus the £230 Convenience pack that brings useful extras such as automatic lights.

 We’re looking forward to putting the little SEAT through its paces on our fleet, as it’s left such a good first impression.
 With last month’s frozen temperatures and more bad weather guaranteed before winter’s out, we just hope we won’t have to spend too much time in the cold with a bucket and sponge keeping the white paint clean...